J&J Ordered to Pay $417M in Latest Talcum Powder Verdict

 If you were injured by a defective or dangerous product, you should strongly consider meeting with an attorney to review your legal options.
 You may be entitled to compensation for medical bills and other damages.

-Our product liability lawyers fight for compensation for those injured by a variety of defective products, from dangerous drugs and car parts to talcum powder products.
+A personal injury lawyer from our firm can fight for compensation for those injured by a variety of defective products, from dangerous drugs and car parts to talcum powder products.

 Schedule your free, no-obligation case consultation with our skilled attorneys today.
 We do not receive legal fees unless you recover compensation for your claim.